Babelscape/ner4el/README.md

 </div>

-Further details about these classes such as the exact number of articles for each class, or the full strategy used to obtain these annotation, are provided in the paper.
+Further details about these classes such as the exact number of articles for each class, or the full strategy used to obtain these annotations, are provided in the paper.

 <br>